jacksonbrumbaugh/The-Math-I-Understand/Chapters/Chapter00-Zero.md

 Take a number line

-Zero acts as the common reference point to separate the positive numbers from the negative numbers, while being neither positive nor negative
+Zero acts as the common reference point to separate the positive numbers from the negative numbers, while itself being neither positive nor negative

 Then consider having zero apples